 - Print out large format copies of the agenda to post on a wall, along with a copy of breakout assignments or other info people need to find easily during the workshop.

-- Determine for each session who is moderating, introducing speakers, running mics for audience questions, and keeping the agenda *on time*
+- Determine for each session who is moderating, introducing speakers, running mics for audience questions, and keeping the agenda *on time* (bring a timing device, a simple visual for speakers is helpful)

 1-2 DAYS BEFORE WORKSHOP